alcuadrado/ethlondon-buidler-tutorial/README.md

 We already created a script that deploys the `Poll`, which you can run with `npx buidler run scripts/deploy.js --network <network-name>`.

 The `--network` parameters indicates which network we want to deploy to.
-If none is provided, Buidler will start a new instance of Buidler EVM, deploy to it, and then destroy it, which wouldn't be useful.
+If none is provided, Buidler will start a new instance of Buidler EVM, deploy your contracts into it, and then destroy it, which wouldn't be useful.

 This project has multiple networks already setup: